-Glimepiride is an insulin secretagogue in the Sulfony Urea family and Pioglitazone HCL is an insulin sensitizer in the TZD family.
-MET improves insulin sensitivity, decreases insulin levels and controls hyperglycemia (6, 7).
+Glimepiride is an insulin secretagogue in the Sulfony Urea family and MET improves insulin sensitivity, decreases insulin levels and controls hyperglycemia (6, 7).

 Glimepiride has been developed for glycemic control in diabetic patients and represents the third generation sulphonylurea.
 It effectively inhibits the development of oxidative stress in diabetes (8) by possessing a potent extrapancreatic effect on glucose metabolism and may directly stimulate glucose transport activity through phospholipid signaling pathway (9).